 Jump to individual FAQs:

-- What is the definition of an agent?
+- What is an agent?

-- What is the definition of a distributor?
+- What is a distributor?

 - What is an agency agreement?

-- What are the different types of agency agreement?
+- Different types of agency agreements

 - What is an exclusive agency agreement?